Eluinn/blockrenderer/readme.md

 ## How to Use

-- Serve the `index.html` page on a local web server (the easiest way to do this is to open the project with Visual Studio Code, and use the `Live Server` extension).
+- Host the `index.html` page on a local web server (the easiest way to do this is to open the project with Visual Studio Code, and use the `Live Server` extension).
-    -*note: Live Server will only work on local files.
+    - *note: Live Server will only work on local files.
 You must download the repository to use it this way*
 - Select a model from the dropdown menu.
 - Select textures for the top, left, and right faces from the dropdown menus, or upload your own texture.
 - Click Save File when you are ready, and it will download a png of what you have created.